runpod/docs/docs/serverless/workers/concurrent-handler.md

 - You've [created a RunPod account](/get-started/manage-accounts).
 - You've installed the RunPod SDK (`pip install runpod`).
+- You know how to build a [basic handler function](/serverless/workers/handler-functions).

 ## Step 1: Set up your environment